JHU-PL-Lab/www-fpse/assignments/project.md

   1. Replace the command line with a RESTful web server using [`Dream`](https://aantron.github.io/dream) mentioned below.
   2. In addition to 1., `Dream` supports html templates and you could "reply" to the `http` queries with html and so you can run your app in the browser.
-  3. Use Rescript and React to beef it up and make an OCaml front-end in the browser.
-You may not use JavaScript unless you petition to the course staff.
+  3. Use [ReScript](https://rescript-lang.org) and React to beef it up and make an OCaml front-end in the browser.
+Rescript is basically OCaml with somewhat different syntax that compiles to JavaScript and can run in the browser.
   4. Replace a file-based persistence model with a database; see the list of libraries below for Postgres and MySql bindings for OCaml.
   5. Rather than using your own ad-hoc format for data in the file or database, make an s-expression representation and convert back and forth.
     - You should do this from the beginning in fact, it will be easier and more robust.